wirepair/gcd/README.md

 The [gcdapigen](https://github.com/wirepair/gcd/tree/master/gcdapigen) program was created to generate types, event types and commands for gcd.

 # Changelog (2017)
+- September 9th: Updated to latest protocol files.
+	We now download specific channels protocol files.
+By default we download the 'dev' channel.
+You can override this if you wish in gcdapigen by passing gcdapigen -update -channel {canary,stable,...}.
+To see what version gcd is bound to, check the gcdapi/version.go file, or call gcd.GetRevision().
+Current is 62.0.3202.9.
 - August 15th: Updated to the latest protocol.json
 - July 8th: Updated to latest protocol.json which supports network interception.
 However it does not appear to work in most versions yet.
 (I could only get it working in the latest https://download-chromium.appspot.com/ download.)
 Also, going forward GCDVERSION will be Major.Year.Month.Day.Minor format.
 - June: Due to the excellent efforts of [Ian L.](https://github.com/MrSaints) gcd can now issue requests ignoring fields.
 A non-breaking change was implemented allowing callers to use new methods (denoted by WithParams) to pass in structures, and choosing which fields to populate.
 Users can continue to use the old method passing individual arguments.